SIWA

 Itinerary

-Start the day with early morning pickup from your hotel by private air-conditioned vehicle.
-Depart westward toward the Western Desert, leaving the city behind as the landscape gradually opens into desert plains.
+Begin the day with early morning pickup from your hotel in Cairo.
+Depart westward by private air-conditioned vehicle toward the Western Desert and Siwa Oasis.

 Drive to Siwa